gorkang/downloadReferences/README.md

 ## Limitations

 The full html version of the paper (including references) needs to be accessible to you.
-Regardless, this will probably miss lots of references, won't work in lots of cases, and can get you IP sent to hell if you abuse it.
+Regardless, this will probably miss lots of references, won't work in some/most cases, and can get you IP sent to hell if you abuse it.

 Remember to be kind, and patient (there is  a wait_x parameter in the functions to placate the internet gods).